MegaDyneSystems/prism32/README.md

 Prism32 can execute shell commands.
 Treat it like a powerful operator sitting at your terminal.

 - Read commands before allowing high-risk work.
+- Create specific or custom rules for your codebase with prisms self editability easily
 - Use read-only audit prompts when inspecting servers.
 - Do not paste secrets into prompts unless necessary.
 - Keep API keys in config or environment variables with normal local filesystem protections.